WJ319/scMCGF/README.md

 # scMCGF
 We present a multi-view clustering algorithm based on graph fusion (scMCGF) to cluster cells from scRNA-Seq data. scMCGF utilizes multi-view data generated from transcriptomic data to learn the consistent and complementary information of each view, and derives a unified graph matrix to obtain final cell clusters.
+Experiments results of thirteen real datasets reveal that scMCGF outperforms eight state-of-the-art methods in clustering accuracy and robustness.
+Furthermore, biological analysis validates that the clustering results of scMCGF provide an accurate basis for downstream analysis.

 See details in our paper: "Multi-view Clustering for Single-Cell RNA-seq Data Based on Graph Fusion".